-Many avenues of future work remain, the most important of which is removing the restriction of G to directed, acyclic graphs.
-To do so invites consideration of equilibrium concerns-that is, changes in one network cause changes in others, altering flow distributions and demand patterns in complex ways.
+Many avenues of future work remain, the most important of which is removing the restriction of \mathcal{G} to directed, acyclic graphs.
+To do so invites consideration of equilibrium concerns - changes in one network cause changes in others, altering flow distributions and demand patterns in complex ways.
 Providing solutions for this type of problem is well outside the scope of the present paper.

-The version of the CFC computation presented in this paper is suitable for 746 medium/long time horizons only, as it uses integer-valued representations for 747 both demands and capacity constraints.
-This decision, which was made in order 748 to simplify the problem and avoid numerical instability, means that short-term 749 dynamics are difficult to represent.
-As a consequence, rates of change (e.g., of 750 flow) on system components cannot be analyzed precisely.
-The use of floating point 751 representations and domain-specific flow computation methods (e.g., simulation) 752 will avoid this limitation.
-753
+The instantiation of the CFC computation presented in both the current and previous papers are suitable for medium/long time horizons.
+The main culprit is the use of integer-valued representations for demands and capacity constraints.
+This decision, which was made in order to simplify the problem and avoid numerical instability, means that short term dynamics are difficult to represent.
+This precludes forms of analysis in which the rates of change (e.g., of flow) on system components may be analyzed.
+The use of floating point representations and domain-specific flow computation methods (e.g., simulation) will avoid this restriction.